 Restored English Translation of Esther: Chapter 10

-Today I present my Restored English Translation (RET) of Ester (Esther) chapter 10.
-As usual, it contains the Hebrew names, with a glossary of them after the chapter.
+them after the chapter.
 At the end is a list of where the Aleph Tavs occur, as they are no longer included in the main text.

 Glossary